Sputtering Machine

 You can even process multiple sources to grow a composite thin film.

-The magnetron sputter deposition system features quick-release cooling and water connectors for a quick and simple set-up and accommodates reactive sputtering through the introduction of reactive gas via a separate feed or directly into the vacuum environment [1].
+The magnetron sputter deposition system features quick-release cooling and water connectors for a quick and simple set-up and accommodates reactive sputtering through the introduction of reactive gas via a separate feed or directly into the vacuum environment.

 The HEX Fission module also supports high-power impulse magnetron sputtering (HiPIMS), in which sputtered particles land on the target surface as energetic ions instead of neutral atoms.
-This magnetron sputtering method allows for superior control over the film’s optical properties, microstructure, and phase composition.

 Looking for solutions for other applications?
 The HEX series supports a wide range of sputtering deposition methods, including thermal evaporation and electron beam evaporation.